 Because of extreme muscle tightness while I had tetanus (complete with red line under my toenail) it was hard to sit soaking my foot in Epsom salt.
-I felt that soaking my foot in Epsom salt would make the red line go away (and make me better) because years earlier Epsom salt had done that when I’d jammed a stick near the chicken coop into my ankle, breaking the skin.
+I felt that soaking my foot in Epsom salt would make the red line go away (and make me better) because years earlier Epsom salt had done that when I’d jammed a stick that was near the chicken coop into my ankle, breaking the skin.

 The break in my skin wasn’t deep and didn’t look serious.
 I completely forgot about it till what seemed like “all of a sudden” I could barely walk due to swelling and pain; I began soaking my foot in an Epsom salt solution which I repeatedly freshened and warmed.
 I would soak my foot for an hour, six to eight times a day.
 I did that for three days, by which time it was a lot, lot better and finally the infection and swelling went completely away.